 Another easy fudge recipe to try is this Dark Chocolate Peppermint Fudge.
 It’s two lovely layers of chocolate with lots of crunchy peppermint candies.

-And because I am a candy lover and a chocolate lover, these Irish Creme Truffles are one of my indulgent treats and they only take five ingredients.
+And because I am a candy and chocolate lover, these Irish Creme Truffles are one of my indulgent treats, and they only take five ingredients.

 Ingredients

-• White chocolate chips - I used the Ghirardelli brand, or you can use a white chocolate candy bar
+• White chocolate chips – I used the Ghirardelli brand or a white chocolate candy bar.

 • Marshmallow creme or marshmallow fluff